Solidity

 Solidity Versions and Evolution

-Major Updates:
+- Major Updates:

-- 0.4.x: Early production versions
+- 0.4.x: Early production versions.

-- 0.5.x: Breaking changes improving safety
+- 0.5.x: Breaking changes improving safety.

-- 0.6.x: Improved syntax
+- 0.6.x: Improved syntax.

-- 0.7.x: More security features
+- 0.7.x: More security features.

-- 0.8.x: Built-in overflow protection, custom errors
+- 0.8.x: Built-in overflow protection and custom errors.

-Always specify exact version or tight range:
+Always specify the exact version or tight range:

 pragma solidity 0.8.19; // Exact